woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 == Changelog ==

+= 0.25.1 2020-02-07 =

+- Dev: Enable onboarding #3651 (Onboarding)
+- Now `decodeEntities` method is used to correct the breadcrumb. #3653 (Activity Panel)
+- Fix: Fix styling of search control in report table header and filters. #3603 (Analytics, Components, Packages) 🤯

 = 0.25.0 2020-01-29 =

 - Fix: Onboarding: Mark profiler complete on WC update #3590 (On Merge to WC Core, Onboarding)